LDraw Primitives Reference

 This primitive represents a cuboid missing the top {-y}, front {-z} and left {-x} faces and excludes the three edges which do not bound the included faces.
 Its origin is the centre of the cuboid and by default has a size of 2LDu in each of the {x}, {y} and {z} dimensions.

-Cuboid with 3 adjacent faces missing 8 edges (in two parallel groups)
+Cuboid with 3 adjacent faces missing all edges

 box3u2p.dat